aratibongale95/SubstrateDemo/substrate-node-template/pallets/calculator/README.markdown

 * To verify the result open Chain state and select the calculator pallet after that select finalResult then click on `+` sign.
  ![img2.png](img2.png)

-Like the same way you can try other functions!!!.
+Like the same way you can try other functions !!!.